Keal Cotes: Later development

-Until the Enclosure Acts between 1750 and 1860 the village consisted of a scattered collection of small crofts and farmhouses.
+Until the inclosure acts between 1750 and 1860 the village consisted of a scattered collection of small crofts and farmhouses.
 In the Victorian era several substantial houses and cottages were built in the village under the stewardship of the Weston-Craecroft-Amcotts family as Lords of the Manor.

-The Coaching inn originally known as The Ship Inn, with its spare teams of Mail coach horses stabled in a coach house, was built in the late 18th century.
+The coaching inn originally known as The Ship Inn, with its spare teams of mail coach horses stabled in a coach house, was built in the late 18th century.
 The Inn was later renamed as The Vanguard in 1876 to commemorate the sinking of HMS Vanguard.
 In 1993 the public house's name was changed for the third time and is now called The Coach House although the actual coach house building was sold separately and converted as a family home.
 A Victorian style conservatory was added to the pub for use as a restaurant.

 Keal Cotes Post Office and village stores opened in 1795 on the same site as the village well and a 16th-century farmhouse, the oldest standing building in the village.
 The shop and post office was run by several generations of the local Shaw family for most of its existence.
 In 1923 the village telephone box was erected on a new layby outside the post office at a time when only the post office and the village blacksmith had a private telephone.
 The post office's telephone number was originally Spilsby 20 and later became Keal Cotes 200.
 The original shop and post office closed in 1995 after being downgraded to an unprofitable part-time community office, with the previous shop premises being absorbed by its adjoining house now known as 'Orchard View'.
 The principal factor causing the traditional levels of trade to drop was the building of the M18 motorway and the M180 motorway in the 1970s, diverting the previously busy A16 traffic.
 The post office franchise moved to a small house annex at the other end of the village for several years before moving yet again to the Coach House public house where it remained until it was eventually closed by Post Office Counters Ltd as a cost-saving exercise in 2005.

 A Wesleyan Chapel and Sunday school was built in the village in 1891.
 Closed in the 1950s the building still stands and is now used as general storage facility by a local farmer.
 The village windmill, built in the 18th century, fell into decay and disuse before being demolished in 1949 and is only remembered by the naming of Mill Lane.